The Resurrection of Jake the Snake: Release

-The film debuted at the 2015 Slamdance Film Festival, held on January 23, 2015 in Park City, Utah.
-Following this, the film became the first to be distributed under Slamdance Presents, the newly-created distribution arm of the film festival.
+The film debuted at the 2015 Slamdance Film Festival.
+Following this, the film became the first to be distributed under Slamdance Presents, the newly created distribution arm of the film festival.
 The film began its nationwide release on September 2, 2015 with a premiere at the Portland Film Festival in Portland, Oregon.
 This was followed by releases in several major cities across the United States.

 Reception

 The film received generally mixed to positive reviews from critics.
 In a review for Vice, Ian Williams wrote, "The Resurrection of Jake the Snake is currently garnering a bit of Oscar buzz, primarily by dint of it not being rejected out of hand by the Academy upon its submission.
 That reads snarky, but it's not.
 That mere consideration is an achievement in its own right, and while Resurrection doesn't quite achieve the heights of the great pro wrestling films in history—its moments of greatness come almost despite themselves—there is some greatness in it."
 A review in The Hollywood Reporter praised the raw emotional moments captured in the documentary, but stated that the film (Yu's directorial debut) was "a bit rough around the edges".
 Additional positive reviews were given by Den of Geek, IndieWire, and FilmInk.
 Multiple reviews noted the similarity between the film and Beyond the Mat, a 1999 wrestling documentary that featured Roberts.